 Salida is a somewhat small town located in the state of California.
 With a population of 14,074 people and two constituent neighborhoods, Salida is the 366th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salida is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Salida is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Salida is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Salida who work in office and administrative support (11.80%), sales jobs (11.72%), and management occupations (8.96%).